 Cons of Custom Web Development Using PHP and MySQL

 - Greater cost – The development of your site is less able to capitalize on previously developed features, so your budget must be sufficient to fund the cost of the site’s creation.
 It isn’t exactly reinventing the wheel, with just an additional layer removed from an off-the-shelf solution, but that increased customization comes with a larger price tag.

 - Longer development cycles – Each step of the process takes longer, so all else being equal, expect more weeks to elapse before your site is operational with custom development.

 - Greater customer involvement – To some, this may be a “pro,” but client involvement is a necessity when developing a custom solution.
 The client must make someone available for tasks such as reviewing process flow charts and making implementation decisions.
 Due to the increased development costs, getting it right the first time becomes paramount.

-For most customers, a site that is developed using Joomla! will be the best option.
-However, for those with more exacting specifications willing to pay an increased price, a fully customizable solution using PHP and MySQL may prove to be the best fit.
+For most customers, a site that is developed using an open source CMS will be the best option.
+However, for those with more exacting specifications willing to pay an increased price, a fully custom solution using PHP and MySQL may prove to be the best fit.

 If you find you still have questions and would like to speak to a Colorado Springs web developer, we are more than happy to go over your project with you and help you make a decision.